clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 library `.jar` files for deployment to repositories like [Clojars](https://clojars.org) for others to use or application `.jar` files to run on servers on in containers.

-`tools.build` provides functions to copy files and directories, run arbitrary commands and capture their output, with special support for `java` commands, to easily run `git` commands, create `pom.xml` files, compile Clojure (and Java) code, and build both `.jar` and `.zip` files.
+`tools.build` provides functions to copy files and directories, to run arbitrary commands and capture their output (with special support for `java` commands), to easily run `git` commands, to create `pom.xml` files, to compile Clojure (and Java) code, and to build both `.jar` and `.zip` files.

+This cookbook will offer examples that go beyond the basics in the official guide, based on real-world projects.

 ### Executing functions with the Clojure CLI